 Screening is performed for all sites for potential ecological concern using screening questions found in Attachment 2 of the DNREC’s Remediation Standards Guidance and the Hazardous Substance Cleanup Act.
 Additional evaluation is generally required if indicated by the initial screening.

 Site specific risk based cleanup standards shall be based on cumulative carcinogenic and non-carcinogenic risks of 1E-5 or a hazard index of one (1) respectively, except for lead and PCBs.
 Additional information on remediation standard is provided in DNREC’s Remediation Standards Guidance under the Hazardous Substance Cleanup Act.
-The Screening Level Table (Excel version) should be used in lieu of the URS values for all new sites (as of January 1, 2013) regulated under HSCA and for existing sites where a risk assessment has not yet been performed.
+The Screening Level Table (Excel version) should be used in lieu of the URS values and the values established in the 2007 Policy Concerning the Default Background Concentration of Arsenic and the Revision to the Remediation Standards Guidance for all new sites (as of January 1, 2013) regulated under HSCA and for existing sites where a risk assessment has not yet been performed.